-Our Mission: To protect water resources for current and future users by providing cost effective and environmentally sound supervision and operations of county owned water and wastewater facilities.
+To protect water Our Mission: resources for current and future users by providing cost effective and environmentally sound supervision and operations of county owned water and wastewater facilities.

 We are committed to ensuring the quality of your water.
 If you have any questions or concerns about the information provided, please feel free to call us at (352) 307-4630.